 Although a child cannot take legal action by themselves, they can appoint a "Litigation Friend".
 This is normally a parent or close family member and who can speak on behalf of the child and in the child's best interests during the process.

-If you wish to pursue a claim for personal injury compensation the law allows you three years in which to issue court proceedings.
+If you wish to pursue a claim the law allows you three years in which to issue court proceedings.
 Any later than this and you may lose your right to claim compensation.